 Problem is, many custom fonts cost money.
 So where can you find cutting-edge fonts that won’t break the bank?

 Enter the magical world of Google Fonts.

 [box type=”download”] BONUS: Be sure to sign up for free access to my bonus area with a Guide to 5 Awesome Google Font Combinations, a download pack of my recommended fonts, and a PDF tutorial at the end of this post.[/box]

 Why Should I Use Google Fonts in PowerPoint?

 Google Fonts is taking the web type world by storm.
 More and more sites are adopting these refreshingly modern and whimsical fonts.
-Typography expert Jeremiah Shoaf of Typewolf observed that 4 of the 10 most popular web fonts in 2013 are from Google.
+Typography expert Jeremiah Shoaf of Typewolf observed that 4 of the 10 most popular web fonts are from Google.
 This includes the #1 ranked font Open Sans (which is a fantastic choice to start with).

 The best part?
 They’re f-f-f-free!
 Who doesn’t love free shtuff??

 Check out my SlideShare tutorial on how to use Google Fonts in PowerPoint:

 If you don’t like the SlideShare or need more instructions, then continue reading.